joelouthan/Theologicus/src/doctrine-christ-saves/04-the-love-of-god.md

 >For he knows what we are made of,
 >remembering that we are dust.

-We keep sinning, but God keeps loving us.
+We continue to sin, but God continues to love us.

 >Titus 3:3–7 For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
 But when the kindness of God our Savior and his love for mankind appeared, he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.
 He poured out his Spirit on us abundantly through Jesus Christ our Savior so that, having been justified by his grace, we may become heirs with the hope of eternal life.

-We have forever broken the law of God but God will forever love us.
+We have forever broken God's law, but God will forever love us.

 >Ephesians 2:1–10 And you were dead in your trespasses and sins in which you previously walked according to the ways of this world, according to the ruler of the power of the air, the spirit now working in the disobedient.
 We too all previously lived among them in our fleshly desires, carrying out the inclinations of our flesh and thoughts, and we were by nature children under wrath as the others were also.
 But God, who is rich in mercy, because of his great love that he had for us, made us alive with Christ even though we were dead in trespasses.
 You are saved by grace!
 He also raised us up with him and seated us with him in the heavens in Christ Jesus, so that in the coming ages he might display the immeasurable riches of his grace through his kindness to us in Christ Jesus.
-For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—not from works, so that no one can boast.
+For you are saved by grace through faith, and this is not from yourselves; it is God's gift—not from works, so that no one can boast.
 For we are his workmanship, created in Christ Jesus for good works, which God prepared ahead of time for us to do.

 My child, God will never stop loving you because he never started loving you.

 >Ephesians 1:3–14 Blessed is the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavens in Christ.
 For he chose us in him, before the foundation of the world, to be holy and blameless in love before him.
 He predestined us to be adopted as sons through Jesus Christ for himself, according to the good pleasure of his will, to the praise of his glorious grace that he lavished on us in the Beloved One.
 In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace that he richly poured out on us with all wisdom and understanding.
 He made known to us the mystery of his will, according to his good pleasure that he purposed in Christ as a plan for the right time—to bring everything together in Christ, both things in heaven and things on earth in him.
 In him we have also received an inheritance, because we were predestined according to the plan of the one who works out everything in agreement with the purpose of his will, so that we who had already put our hope in Christ might bring praise to his glory.
 In him you also were sealed with the promised Holy Spirit when you heard the word of truth, the gospel of your salvation, and when you believed.
 The Holy Spirit is the down payment of our inheritance, until the redemption of the possession, to the praise of his glory.

-This is the great love of God.
+The gospel of God is the great love of God.

->John 3:14–17 “Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.
+>John 3:14–17 "Just as Moses lifted up the snake in the wilderness, so the Son of Man must be lifted up, so that everyone who believes in him may have eternal life.
 For God loved the world in this way: He gave his one and only Son, so that everyone who believes in him will not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but to save the world through him.

-And there is nothing that will come between you and the Triune God.
+And there is nothing that will come between you and God forever.

 >Romans 8:36–39 As it is written: Because of you we are being put to death all day long; we are counted as sheep to be slaughtered.
 No, in all these things we are more than conquerors through him who loved us.
 For I am persuaded that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor any other created thing will be able to separate us from the love of God that is in Christ Jesus our Lord.